-Resolutions 4 to 16 - Election and Re-election of Directors
+Resolutions 3 to 18 - Election and Re-election of Directors

 Under CCEP's Articles, certain Directors are required to retire and be re-elected at each annual general meeting.
-The Articles require all Directors to retire and stand for re-election, except for the initial independent Directors as identified in the Articles, and the initial Chairman.
-At each of the 2019, 2020 and 2021 annual general meetings, three initial independent Directors are to be identified by the Board to retire from office and may offer themselves for re-election.
+The Articles require all Directors to retire and stand for re-election, except for the initial independent Directors, as identified in the Articles, and the initial Chairman.
+At each of the 2019, 2020 and 2021 annual general meetings, three initial independent Directors are to be identified by the Board to retire from office and may offer themselves for election, from which point they retire and stand for re-election annually.

-Resolutions 4 to 6 relate to the election of Jan Bennink, Thomas H. Johnson and Dessi Temperley, and Resolutions 7 to 16 relate to the re-election of José Ignacio Comenge, Francisco Crespo Benítez, Irial Finan, Damian Gammell, Nathalie Gaveau, Álvaro Gómez-Trénor Aguilar, Dagmar Kollmann, Alfonso Líbano Daurella, Lord Mark Price and Mario Rotllant Solá.
-If approved, the appointment of Dessi Temperley will be effective from the end of the AGM.
+Resolutions 3 to 7 relate to the election of Manolo Arroyo, John Bryant, Christine Cross, Brian Smith and Garry Watts, and Resolutions 8 to 18 relate to the re-election of Jan Bennink, José Ignacio Comenge, Damian Gammell, Nathalie Gaveau, Álvaro Gómez-Trénor Aguilar, Thomas H. Johnson, Dagmar Kollmann, Alfonso Líbano Daurella, Mark Price, Mario Rotllant Solá and Dessi Temperley.

 Biographies of the Directors standing for election and re-election are set out below.
-In respect of each Director, the strengths and experiences set out below indicates why their contribution is, and continues to be, important to the Company's long-term sustainable success.
+In respect of each Director, the strengths and experiences set out indicate why their contribution is, and continues to be, important to the Company's long-term sustainable success.